SynBench: A Benchmark for Differentially Private Text Generation: Supplemental Material

+Figure~\ref{img:emp_transg} plots the empirical privacy parameter $\epsilon$ as a function of the false positive rate (FPR) for \textsc{Aug-PE} and \textsc{DP-Gen}: the x-axis denotes FPR, while the y-axis reports the empirical $\epsilon$ computed from each FPR and its corresponding true positive rate (TPR).
+We highlight regions where empirical $\epsilon$ exceeds the theoretical privacy boundary, indicating boundary transgressions beyond the claimed differential privacy limits.

-\section{Reference-free Metrics}
+\subsubsection{Reference-free Metrics}

-We created a comprehensive Python evaluation framework to assess synthetic text quality using multiple reference-free metrics that measure both linguistic fluency and content diversity.
-The system analyses generated text corpora by first computing perplexity and log-likelihood scores for individual samples using a pre-trained GPT-2 model, which indicates how naturally each text reads to the language model.
+We also measure synthetic text quality using multiple reference-free metrics that reflect linguistic fluency and content diversity.
+We first compute perplexity and log-likelihood scores for individual samples using a pre-trained GPT-2 model, which indicates how naturally each text reads to the language model.
 These scores are then aggregated to provide corpus-wide averages.
-The framework measures lexical and structural variety through Self-BLEU calculations and Distinct-1/Distinct-2 scores, which capture the percentage of unique single words and word pairs within the corpus.
+This measures lexical and structural variety through Self-BLEU calculations and Distinct-1/Distinct-2 scores, which capture the percentage of unique single words and word pairs within the corpus.
 We also generate corpus-level descriptive statistics, including average text length with standard deviation, and assess how well the word frequency distribution matches Zipf's law, a characteristic pattern found in natural language.
 For texts containing multiple sentences, we evaluate semantic consistency by calculating the average cosine similarity between consecutive sentence embeddings generated by a pre-trained Sentence-BERT model.
 Additionally, we analyse the emotional tone of the corpus by examining sentiment classification results from a transformer-based model.